 This page was last updated on 4th March 2021.

-The health, safety and wellbeing of our Residents, Patients and Staff are always our top priorities.
-We have therefore put in place robust and comprehensive contingency plans to prepare for, and respond to, the coronavirus outbreak in the UK.
+The health, safety and wellbeing of our Residents, Patients and Staff are always our top priorities and we are continuing with our robust and comprehensive contingency plans to respond to the coronavirus outbreak in the UK.
 Our plans will be kept under regular review and updated as advised by the Public health authorities.